jrebecchi/NUSID/README.md

 ## Demo

-Click [here](https://nusid-jeevshdglu.now.sh) to see a live demo !
+Click [here](https://nusid-jeevshdglu.now.sh) to see a live demo!

 ## Installation

 This is a [Node.js](https://nodejs.org/en/) app working with [MongoDB](https://www.mongodb.com/).
 Before installing, [download and install Node.js](https://nodejs.org/en/download/).
 Node.js 0.10 or higher is required.
-You also need to have a distant access or a local instatllation of [MongoDB](https://www.mongodb.com/).
+You also need to have a distant access or a local installation of [MongoDB](https://www.mongodb.com/).

 Installation is done using the
 [`git clone` command](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git):